Erectile Dysfunction

 • Relationship problems

-Compounded medications offer personalized and versatile approach to treating erectile dysfunction, with benefits including customized formulations, diverse delivery methods, reduced side effects, and potentially cost savings.
+Compounded medications offer a personalized and versatile approach to treating erectile dysfunction, with benefits including customized formulations, diverse delivery methods, reduced side effects, and potentially cost savings.

 In addition to pharmacological treatments, individuals who do not respond to oral medications or prefer non-pharmacological options have other available treatment options.
 There are more aggressive treatments that include vacuum erection devices, penile implants, intraurethral suppositories, and penile injections.
 Psychological counselling or sex therapy may be beneficial with men with ED caused by psychological factors or relationship issues.
 Couples therapy can also help address communication and intimacy issues arising from ED.